cutterbuck/python-sets-readme-jake/README.md

 Out: {'M', 'i', 'p', 's'}
 ```

-A list contains all of the characters, whereas a set collects each character only once.
+The list contains all of the characters, but the set collects each character only once.